 If the application keeps crashing, you can try uninstalling it and then install it again.
 A further step could be testing the application on a similar device as yours.
 Although, Microsoft tracks and records application crashes automatically.
 But you can still report errors and different situations to Microsoft and improve the application experience for yourself and other users.

 I don’t have a license for Microsoft To-Do app

 Well, if you are using To-Do with an Office 365 work account then you may probably encounter this error.
-Microsoft To-Do is in preview state for now.
 It is currently available to users with valid licenses for Business Essentials, Business Premium, Enterprise E1, Enterprise E3 and Enterprise E5.
 If your organization does not have any of the mentioned licenses, then you cannot use this service for now.